AnjaliB208/Inventory-Management-System/README.md

 ## 🧾 Documentation

-Detailed case study and documentation are available in the `/docs` or `/paper` folder.
+Detailed case study and documentation are available in the `/docs` folder.

 ## 📄 License